Alonely0/alonely0.github.io/content/blog/unions.md

 ## A first attempt: dynamic dispatch

-A naive Rust programmer, probably someone who's just read the book and is likely to come from an OOP language, will raise their hands and shout: *"enums, teacher, enums!"*, and that would not be untrue.
+The naive approach, which is the one I'd recommend myself, would be to use `enum`s.
 However, for educational purposes, we will start modeling this with dynamic dispatch; because as we will see in just a moment, its memory layout is very efficient (always two words/`usize`s).
 For starters, let's define a trait that models the behavior for any cell value:
 ```rust
 trait CellValue: Display + Any {}
 ```